wajra/wajra.github.io/_pages/about.md

 My interests outside of academia include reading about ancient history, diving into 70s and 80s cinema, and going on hikes with my wife and son.
 I also find any excuse to overcomplicate the art of making coffee by getting into shenanigans with different brewing methods.

-You can check out my publications on [Google Scholar](https://scholar.google.com/citations?user=c-SwfQYAAAAJ&hl=en). **I'm interested in future postdoctoral opportunities or any collaboration you may have in mind.** Cheers!
+You can check out my publications on [Google Scholar](https://scholar.google.com/citations?user=c-SwfQYAAAAJ&hl=en) and code on [Github](https://github.com/wajra). **I'm interested in future postdoctoral opportunities or any collaboration you may have in mind.** Cheers!

 ## Address